-Rail Transportation Security – Reporting Security Concerns
+Rail Transportation Security – RSC Requirement

 “These requirements will provide information to the appropriate authorities, allowing their timely intervention to an attack or its preparation.
 Detecting activities that may compromise transportation security entails piecing together seemingly unrelated incidents or observations and conducting analysis in context with information from other sources.
 However, as the threat environment is dynamic and indicators of incident planning and preparation can change, TSA cannot provide a threshold for reportable events or a specific definition.”